ArtS/arts.github.com/_posts/2019-07-11-how-to-use-aws-secret-manager-secrets-in-dotnet-core-application.md

 ![Example of a secret name in AWS Secrets Manager][5]

 ## Secret access control
-Unfortunately, secret access control is a big topic that is outsde of this article.
+Unfortunately, secret access control is a big topic that is outside of this article.
 I am going to assume that you already have a user or a role set up in AWS that has corresponding permissions to access AWS Secrets Manager.

 In case you need to get that sorted first, check out this article - ["Authentication and Access Control for AWS Secrets Manager"][2].
 But in short, you'll need to:

-- Create a new user or a role (or use an exisiting one)
+- Create a new user or a role (or use an existing one)
 - Assign an IAM policy to that user/role that allows accessing this secret

 If this proves to be problematic, leave a comment below, or shoot me an email, and I'll write a